juji-io/datalevin/doc/upgrade.md

 In summary, we should expect that minor version number changes require migrating existing databases when upgrading.
 Major version bumps may not require migration if you are diligent in following the minor version upgrades, but if you are not, data migration is needed.
-No-breaking version bumps do not require data migration.
+Non-breaking version bumps do not require data migration.

 ## Database Upgrade